janus-ssp/janus/README.md

 JANUS is a fully featured metadata registration administration module built on top of simpleSAMLphp.

 See the file LICENSE for the licence conditions.

-For discussing this project a mailinglist is available at https://list.surfnet.nl/mailman/listinfo/janus

-*Note: Janus is developed on unix based systems and might not work on windows due to the use of softlinks (amongs others)*

 [Documentation](docs/index.md)